berthelemy/mark.berthelemy.net/collections/_posts/2013-03-20-what-to-expect-from-a-consultant.md

 ---
 title: What to expect from a consultant
 author: Wyver Solutions Admin
-excerpt: "A Wyver Solutions consultant is always asking questions.
+excerpt: "A consultant is always asking questions.
 In this post I set out some of the initial questions I use to help understand what you're looking for, and how I can support you."
 layout: post
 permalink: /2013/03/20/what-to-expect-from-a-consultant/
 tags:
-  - Projects
+  - Coaching

 ---
 If you call me in to help you with a problem, the first thing I&#8217;ll do is ask you lots of questions.
 Yes, I do have a preferred, and constantly evolving, toolbox of ideas, processes, applications and systems, but there&#8217;s no way I could suggest any particular way of doing things until I really know what you need.